 The Tourette Syndrome and Tic Disorder community is diverse and inclusive.
-In honor of PRIDE, the Tourette Association of America wants to shine a light upon the experiences of those from our LGBTQ community.
+In honor of PRIDE, the Tourette Association of America wants to shine a light upon the experiences of those from our LGBTQIA+ community.
 Your impactful stories portray a life of struggle, success and love.
-It’s proof that the Tourette Syndrome and LGBTQ communities aren’t mutually exclusive.
+It’s proof that the Tourette Syndrome and LGBTQIA+ communities aren’t mutually exclusive.
 You have much to be proud about and now is your opportunity to have others hear your story.
 There are no limits to who you are and who you love.

 Feel free to add any of your own unique experiences, but below find questions that may be inspirational to others!